psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 concept of *annexed files* and go back to the moment when we created our dataset.

-Datalad uses two mechanisms to control files: `git` and `git-annex`.
+DataLad uses two mechanisms to control files: `git` and `git-annex`.
 This duality exists because it is not possible to store large files in `git`.
 While `git` is especially good at tracking text files (and can also handle files other than text) it would quickly run